Creating an Employee Handbook: Everything You Need to Know Before You Get Started

 A well-crafted employee handbook serves as a roadmap for your organization, guiding everything from day-to-day operations to how you handle unexpected challenges.
-But where do you start?
+This guide walks through what you need to know before you create an employee handbook, including key policies, legal considerations, and practical tips for building a handbook employees will actually use.

 Understanding the Purpose of an Employee Handbook